Paramashiva (film): Reception

+Critics were not kind to the film.
 A critic from Bangalore Mirror wrote, "It is not every week that you get to be disappointed so much from a star movie.
 To know why, watch Paramashiva just once."
 A critic from The New Indian Express wrote that "Paramashiva has hit the screens a decade too late.
 Those who loved Ravichandran in Drishya can skip this."